 Merchandises like t-shirts, mugs, and caps are perhaps one of the most popular physical goods where visuals are used, and here too, text plays an important role in enhancing the appeal of the visual.

-When it comes to online businesses, the text is used alongside pictures for a wide variety of use-cases – banner ads, in-content images, social media marketing, and infographics, to mention a few.
+When it comes to online businesses, the text is used alongside pictures for a wide variety of use-cases – banner ads, in-content images, social media marketing, small business videos, and infographics, to mention a few.
 While the text is used in each of these cases, there is no standard way to enhance the appeal of the visual.
 The techniques and strategies you use can be very different, based on what you set out to do.

 Here are a few tips to help you with this.

 Running an online T-shirt store is one of the most popular eCommerce businesses today.
 This business model is appealing for a number of reasons, including the ease of design and procurement, the low shipping costs incurred with shipping a t-shirt, and also the large market size.

 However, one thing, besides product quality, that separates good t-shirt sellers from the others is the attention to visual detail.
 This is basically three things – how well the colors in the photo mix with the color of the t-shirt, the sync between the photo and the adjoining text, and finally, the color contrast between the photo and the text.

 Take a look at this t-shirt, for example.

 To be fair to the creators, this product has been designed intentionally to evoke irony.
 However, it is not uncommon for many t-shirt designers to make the same mistakes unintentionally.
 Firstly, the rich and bright colors of the central image do not blend with the plain white colored t-shirt.
 Secondly, the text inside the image is black, which does not offer a good contrast to the dark blue color in the background.
 The result is that the text is unreadable to most people passing by.